 Every applicant must be a Christian in character.
 Men must be 18 years of age and women 17.
-Exceptions to this rule will be made for those who have previously graduated from high school.
+This age limit does not apply to high school graduates.

 Persons wishing to enter upon the two-year Bible Course must have had at least two years of English in high school, or have completed the Preparatory Course of the School, or have satisfactorily passed an entrance examination in English Grammar, English Composition, Orthography, and Reading.
 Applicants failing in only one of these subjects may enter the Junior year, providing they carry that subject.